 The following information relates to all infringement notices issued by Council except for parking fines.
-If you wish to appeal a parking fine please visit Appeal a parking fine.
+If you wish to request a review of a parking fine please visit Request a parking fine review.

 You can appeal an infringement notice:

 - if you believe your infringement notice was issued in error

 - if you wish to nominate another person.

 Please read the information below before appealing your infringement notice.

 If you want to appeal an infringement notice, you must lodge the appeal:

 - before the due date of the payment.